lordbeerus0505/Logistic-Regression-and-SVM-from-Scratch/README.md

 The output includes a graph `learningCurves.png` that has the three curves in it.
 It compares the model input size to its accuracy.
 Using 10 fold cross validation.
 Further, for creating and testing a Hypothesis, we use the output arrays from cv.py in `hypothesisTests.py`
 This produces an output of `Null Hypothesis Rejected; Alternative Hypothesis accepted.` When a significance of 0.01 or 99% is used in the p-value.

+#### Special conditions
+Sometimes, there are warnings thrown about division by zero.
+These are explictly ignored in the code but can be commented out if required.